 In the afternoon, we continue our journey south to the lower Rio Grande to seek out flocks of Green Parakeet and Red-crowned Amazon heading to roost at urban sites in the valley.

 We spend two full days of birding in the lower Rio Grande Valley, where an amazing diversity of birds flourish in the region’s wildlife sanctuaries, state parks, preserves, and other sites.
 Superb birding locales such as Bentsen-Rio Grande Valley State Park, Estero Llano Grande State Park, and Santa Ana National Wildlife Refuge abound in the area, and our exact itinerary will depend mostly on the presence of any rarities.
 Although no particular species is especially likely, the possibility of a Mexican stray such as a Crimson-collared Grosbeak or Blue Bunting adds excitement to the birding experience here.
-Regardless, a long list of Neotropical specialties awaits us, including the brilliant Altamira Oriole, noisy Plain Chachalaca, and impressive Ringed Kingfisher.
+Regardless, a long list of Neotropical specialties awaits us, including the brilliant Altamira Oriole, the noisy Plain Chachalaca, and the impressive Ringed Kingfisher.
 Clay-colored Thrush, once a rarity, is now a relatively common breeding species that we may encounter.
 We also spend one evening at Bentsen-Rio Grande Valley State Park to look for Elf Owl and Pauraque.
-During our time in the valley we can also explore nearby sod farms for migrating shorebirds, such as Upland Sandpiper and American Golden Plover.
+During our time in the valley we can also explore nearby sod farms for migrating shorebirds such as Upland Sandpiper and American Golden Plover.

 Our schedule today depends on which targets we may still be missing from the valley.
 At some point after lunch we head about an hour north to the area around Falcon Dam.
 Here, the lush riparian woodlands so typical of the lower Rio Grande Valley grow only along the immediate riverbank.
 Nonetheless, several species hold onto a tenuous presence in the United States only around this thin strip of habitat, including Muscovy Duck and Red-billed Pigeon.

 We spend the morning at either the town of Zapata or of San Ygnacio, depending on recent reports of the increasingly rare (for the US) White-collared Seedeater.
 Due to an extensive taxonomic overhaul, this tiny bird is the only remaining member of the tanager family occurring in the United States.
 Away from the river the landscape becomes an increasingly arid, hilly brushland, and the birdlife becomes similar to that of the American Southwest.
-Species we will look for in this dry habitat include the dapper Scaled Quail, boldly marked Black-throated Sparrow, and unique Verdin.
+Species we will look for in this dry habitat include the dapper Scaled Quail, the boldly marked Black-throated Sparrow, and the unique Verdin.

 We have an extra morning to try for White-collared Seedeater or any of the arid brushland specialties around Falcon Dam.
 Afterwards we continue to the scenic eastern portion of the Edwards Plateau, more popularly known as the Hill Country of Texas.
-Due to its Cretaceous limestone composition, this rolling landscape of modest elevation (300-750m) features a karst topography of rugged hills, caves, and deeply cut valleys.
+Due to its Cretaceous limestone composition, this rolling landscape of modest elevation (300-750 meters/984-2460 feet) features a karst topography of rugged hills, caves, and deeply cut valleys.
 Although it covers a relatively small area of Texas, it forms an overlap region, where the eastern and western bird faunas of the United States meet.
 In these wooded hills, Louisiana Waterthrush shares gurgling forest streams with Black Phoebe, Carolina Wren sings from the same valleys as Canyon Wren, and Carolina Chickadee feeds in the same trees and shrubs as Black-chinned Hummingbird.

 We spend the afternoon exploring the vicinity of the Frio River and the surrounding area, which includes a range of habitats from dry hillside, covered in thorny vegetation, to wetter forests, dominated by oak and bald cypress.
 Our first walk through the Hill Country can produce species common on the plateau such as Field Sparrow, Canyon Wren, California Scrub Jay, and Rufous-crowned Sparrow.
 By evening we will visit a nearby sinkhole to witness the emergence of thousands of Mexican Free-tailed Bats in one of the largest mammalian congregations on the planet.